Can you pay student loans with a credit card?

 If you don’t have enough money to pay your credit card bill in full after making a student loan payment, it probably isn’t a good idea.
 Where many student loans (including both federal loans and private student loans) come with interest rates below 5 percent, the average credit card interest rate is well over 19 percent.
 And with seven in 10 Gen Z and millennial student loan borrowers having delayed a major financial decision due to their debt, according to a 2022 Bankrate survey, it’s imperative to avoid further burdening yourself with credit card debt.

 The risks of paying student loans with a credit card

-Using credit to cover regular expenses can pay off, but there are risks involved.
-Here are the major downsides you should know about before you pay your student loan bill with a credit card.
+Using credit to cover regular expenses can pay off, but there are risks involved, including:

 Losing money to fees